From FPT Decision to FPT Enumeration: Partition Algorithms

 We know from decision algorithms that, if the total size of the search tree is bounded by a function of the parameter only and every step takes $\fptt$, then such an algorithm runs in $\fptt$.
 To carry these ideas over to enumeration algorithms, several extensions are required.
 On one hand, we still need bounds (that only depend on the parameter $k$) on the breadth and depth of the search tree.
 In addition, following the philosophy of \cite{Lawler72}, we now have to make sure that, with every splitting step, (i) {\em every} solution is contained in some branch, (ii) {\em no} solution is contained in {\em more than one branch}, and (iii) the solutions of the {\em instances at the leaf nodes} of the search tree can be enumerated with $\DelayFPT$.

 We illustrate these ideas on the \text{\sc Feedback Vertex Set in Tournaments} (FVST, for short) problem.
 For a directed graph $G=(V,A)$, we call $S \subseteq V$ a \emph{feedback vertex set}, if $G[V\setminus S]$ (that is the subgraph of $G$ induced by the vertex set $V\setminus S$) is acyclic.
-A \emph{Tournament} $T=(V,A)$ is a directed graph with exactly one edge between any two vertices.
+A \emph{Tournament} $T=(V,A)$ is a directed graph such that, for any $u$ and $v$ in $V$, exactly one of $(u,v)$ and $(v,u)$ is in $A$.
 In the FVST enumeration problem, we are given a tournament $T = (V,A)$ and a parameter $k\in \N$, and we want to enumerate all feedback vertex sets of size at most $k$.

-The FVST decision problem can be shown to be in $\fpt$ via bounded search trees (see \cite{DBLP:books/sp/CyganFKLMPPS15}).
+The FVST decision problem can be shown to be in $\fpt$ via bounded search trees (see \cite[Section 4.2]{DBLP:books/sp/CyganFKLMPPS15}).
 Below we show how we can get an enumeration algorithms satisfying the above requirements (i) -- (iii) by maintaining additional information.